Pavanisoma/Salary-Prediction-from-Name-Team-Competition-/README.md

-# Salary-Prediction-from-Name-Team-Competition-
+# Salary-Prediction-from-Name

 DATASETS:
 1)LinkedIn dataset (2016 - 2018):
-Original dataset had 2 million records (~10GB)
-Result: 38,606 entries for most recent job in the bay area
-Information: Name, industry, jobs reference (Yutao Zhang, Jie Tang, Zhilin Yang, Jian Pei, and Philip Yu.
+The Original dataset had 2 million records (~10GB)but we have considered  most recent jobs in the bay area(38,606 entries)for modeling reference (Yutao Zhang, Jie Tang, Zhilin Yang, Jian Pei, and Philip Yu.
 COSNET: Connecting Heterogeneous Social Networks with Local and Global Consistency.
 In Proceedings of the Twenty-First ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD'15 ).)

 2)US Bureau of Labor Statistics - Salary dataset (2018):